mdjahidhasan009/SQL/select.md

 LEFT JOIN
    Orders ON Orders.CustomerId = Customers.Id
 ```
-** `AS` OrderId means that the Id ﬁeld of Orders table will be returned as a column named OrderId.
+** `AS` OrderId means that the `Id` field of Orders table will be returned as a column named OrderId.
 See selecting
 with column alias for further information.

 To avoid using long table names, you can use table aliases.
 This mitigates the pain of writing long table names for
-each ﬁeld that you select in the joins.
+each field that you select in the joins.
 If you are performing a self join (a join between two instances of the same
 table), then you must use table aliases to distinguish your tables.
 We can write a table alias like `Customers c` or
 `Customers AS c`.
 Here `c` works as an alias for `Customers` and we can select let's say `Email` like this: `c.Email`.
 ```sql